czmyt/steve/tech-notes/README.md

 <br />Dates indicate when articles first published.
 Posts in alphabetical order by subject.

 - [**Bluesky Resources**](bluesky-resources): Favorite resources for Bluesky social media users.
 2025-04-16
+- [**Everyday Carry Essentials**](everyday-carry-2020): Thread about everyday carry items circa 2020 and some key EDC concepts.
+2025-05-08
-- [**Ford Vehicle Software**](ford-software-2022): Notes about the Ford vehicle software circa 2022 and still relevant today.
+- [**Ford Vehicle Software**](ford-software-2022): Thread about the Ford vehicle software circa 2022 and still relevant today.
 2025-05-07
 - [**Orange Data Mining**](orange-data-mining-install-windows): How to install and setup the Orange Data Mining software for Windows.
 2025-04-16
 - [**Windows Updates**](windows-computer-update): How to update much of the software on a Windows computer.
 2025-04-16